Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Lung cancer is the leading cause of cancer death in both men and women.

 More people die from lung cancer than from any other type of cancer.
-Lung cancer is the second most common cancer in the United States, after skin cancer.
+Lung cancer is the third most common cancer in the United States, after skin cancer.

 Avoiding risk factors and increasing protective factors may help prevent lung cancer.